jeffreykegler/hoonlint/misc/whitespace.md

 and which lines are considered "associated" varies depending on the syntactic context.
 Inter-line alignment is described in detail in the sections describing the syntaxes where it is allowed.

-* **Free-form**:  Within SELGAP hoons, horizontal alignment in standard code can be free-form.

 ## Joined and split